How might we create a simple, safe entry point for newcomers to join local sports groups, so they feel comfortable participating without connections?

 I further shortlisted Meetup to create an opportunity to work on a crazy 8s exercise (1 minute, one sketch).
 If I could redo Meetup, how would I perform that?
 This was the final step I took before creating my first LoFi Design.

-User Flow & LoFi Wireframes
+User Flow & LoFi Mockups

 After converting the Sprint Map to a User Flow, I created Low Fidelity wireframes to associate to each process.